Nancy Mason Bradbury

 A.B., Smith College

-Nancy Mason Bradbury teaches and writes about the poetry of Chaucer, medieval romances and tales, proverbs and other microgenres, literary representations of the language of medieval peasants and 19th-century medievalism.
+Nancy Mason Bradbury retired in the Spring of 2021.
+She continues to teach in Perspectives on Book Studies, the gateway course for the Book Studies Concentration, and to write about the poetry of Chaucer, medieval romances and tales, proverbs and other microgenres, literary representations of the language of medieval peasants and 19th-century medievalism.

-Her courses include Chaucer, English Literary Tradition I, Victorian Medievalism (with Cornelia Pearsall), Arthurian Legend, and a new seminar on Robin Hood.
-She teaches two first-year seminars, Eden and Other Gardens (taught in the Plant House) and Bookmarks: Reading and Writing from Plato to the Digital Age (with Katherine Rowe, taught in the Rare Book Room).
-Her courses often draw upon Smith’s fascinating collections, from books to plants.
+The courses she taught included Chaucer, English Literary Tradition I, Victorian Medievalism (with Cornelia Pearsall), Arthurian Legend, a seminar on Robin Hood, and a first-year seminar, Eden and Other Gardens, in cooperation with the Botanic Garden.
+Her courses often drew upon Smith’s distinctive collections, from plants to rare books.

-Her most recent book is a collection of essays, Medieval Women and Their Objects (2017), co-edited with Jenny Adams, and she is writing an essay on Middle English healing charms and a book on the microgenres embedded in Chaucer’s Canterbury Tales.
+Her recent publications include an essay collection, Medieval Women and Their Objects (2017), co-edited with Jenny Adams, and an essay on Middle English healing charms in World of Oralities (2020), ed.
+Mark Amodio.
+She is writing a book on the uses of proverbs in Chaucer’s Canterbury Tales.
 Her articles have appeared in Speculum, Studies in the Age of Chaucer, Chaucer Review, Medium Aevum, Oral Tradition, Studies in Philology and Studies in English Literature 1500–1900.

-Bradbury participates in Smith’s Book Studies Concentration and the Medieval Studies Program, and she chaired the English department from 2008–11.
+Bradbury participated in Smith’s Book Studies Concentration and Medieval Studies Program, and chaired the English department from 2008–11 and in the spring of 2019.

 Medieval Women and Their Objects.
 Co-edited with Jenny Adams.
 University of Michigan Press, 2017.
 Twelve essays including her own, "Zenobia’s Objects."